Logo

 Advertising adstock transformation - a graph shows the adstock effect over time

-Measuring Adstock for Effective Marketing Mix Modelling
+Measuring Adstock for Effective Marketing Mix Modeling

 For each media channel, adstock is typically measured as a decay rate (a percentage between 0% and 100%).
 This rate indicates how much impact from the previous week carries over.
 Here's a breakdown: